ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ![Set minter](.github/images/setenabled.png)

-Confirm the transaction with your metamask wallet.
+Confirm the transaction with your MetaMask wallet.
 We can call this function because we've added our address as an admin in the `contractNativeMinterConfig` section.